 We provide our solution through a SaaS business model with recurring subscriptions.
 We offer a comprehensive suite of applications delivered on our VCC cloud platform that are designed to enable our clients to manage and optimize interactions across inbound and outbound contact centers.
 We primarily generate revenue by selling subscriptions and related usage of our VCC cloud platform.
 We charge our clients monthly subscription fees for access to our solution, primarily based on the number of agent seats, as well as the specific functionalities and applications our clients deploy.
 We define agent seats as the maximum number of named agents allowed to concurrently access our solution.
 Our clients typically have more named agents than agent seats, and multiple named agents may use an agent seat, though not simultaneously.
 Substantially all of our clients purchase both subscriptions and related telephony usage from us.
 A small percentage of our clients subscribe to our platform but purchase telephony usage directly from wholesale telecommunications service providers.
 We do not sell telephony usage on a stand-alone basis to any client.
 The related usage fees are generally based on the volume of minutes for inbound and outbound interactions.
 We also offer bundled plans, generally for smaller deployments, where the client is charged a single monthly fixed fee per agent seat that includes both subscription and unlimited usage in the contiguous 48 states and, in some cases, Canada.
-We offer monthly, annual and multiple-year contracts to our clients, generally with 30 days' notice required for changes in the number of agent seats.
-Our clients can use this notice period to rapidly adjust the number of agent seats used to meet their changing contact center volume needs, including to reduce the number of agent seats to zero.
-As a general matter, this means that a client can effectively terminate its agreement with us upon 30 days' notice.
+We offer monthly, annual and multiple-year contracts to our clients, generally with 30 days' notice required for reductions in the number of agent seats.
+Increases in the number of agent seats can be provisioned almost immediately.
+Our clients, therefore, are able to adjust the number of agent seats used to meet their changing contact center volume needs.
 Our larger clients typically choose annual contracts, which generally include an implementation and ramp period of several months.
 Fixed subscription fees, including bundled plans, are generally billed monthly in advance, while related usage fees are billed in arrears.
-For each of the three and six months ended June 30, 2019, subscription and related usage fees accounted for 92% of our revenue.
-For each of the three and six months ended June 30, 2018, subscription and related usage fees accounted for 93% of our revenue.
+For the three and nine months ended September 30, 2019, subscription and related usage fees accounted for 91% and 92%, respectively, of our revenue.
+For each of the three and nine months ended September 30, 2018, subscription and related usage fees accounted for 93% of our revenue.
 The remainder was comprised of professional services revenue from the implementation and optimization of our solution.